raspberrypilearning/edit-the-web/en/step_1.md

 In this project, you will look at the code that makes up a website.
 You will be able to change the HTML in the website to make it more interesting, and change the CSS to make it more exciting!

-You'll pick  a short biography about an influential figure from computing history and make an interesting site about them.
+Let's create a cool, interesting website to share information about a famous Computer Scientist!

 ### What you will make

 --- no-print ---
-Follow the link [here](https://mark_calleja_raspberrypi_org.trinket.io/sites/web1-project-1) to view an example of a finished website.
+Embedded here is an example of a finished website:

+<iframe src="https://trinket.io/embed/html/76a29f9386?outputOnly=true" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>

 --- /no-print ---